Even though summer is the perfect time to slow down, it can be hard to actually do that because who wants to waste a

 Use your vacation days.

 I want to type this whole section in a big, bold font because this is SUPER important.
 If you have time off at work, definitely use it.
 I used to be the type of person to squirrel away my days but the game has changed.
 This summer, my goal is to take a half day off every other week to spend with my boys and just catch up on life.
 Who says that we can’t sit outside on a Tuesday afternoon and read a book?
 Nobody.
 Take some time for you, sis.

 Aim to keep at least 1-2 weekend days free each month.

 I got this tip from a friend.
 Her family blocks two Sundays a month off from any plans.
 They did this before the summer but are even more protective of this time now.
 It gives them time to lay around the house, do yard work, walk to breakfast, whatever.
-I love the intentionality behind this idea.
+I love the intentionality behind this idea and it’s inspired me to slow down my Sundays.

 With summers being so short, I share the same urge to cram so much into each day but we have to find time to nurture our bodies and soul!